-Many investors are attracted to such companies.
-They believe that these companies will become the next multibillion dollar companies like Facebook and Google.
-They believe Snapchat will become bigger like Facebook and Google.
-They believe that Blue Apron will disrupt the huge groceries market while Redfin will replace housing agents.
-They believe Carvana will replace Autonation and other car dealers.
+Many investors are attracted to such companies, because they believe that these companies will become the next multibillion dollar companies like Facebook and Google.
+They believe Snapchat will become bigger like Facebook and Google, or that Blue Apron will disrupt the huge groceries market.
+They believe Carvana will replace Autonation and other car dealers while Redfin will replace housing agents.

-Trading in Newly Public Companies – Useful Tips:
+Useful external resources for Trading in Newly Public Companies

 - To discover more, please go to Investopedia;

 - To find further information, please visit Nasdaq.